Golf Tutorials

 • A grip that’s too small can encourage your hands to become overly active, rotating the clubface closed too quickly and leading to pulled shots or hooks.

-• A grip that’s too large can do the opposite, it can restrict your hands' ability to release the club naturally, often leaving the face open at a critical time leading to slices or high pushes to the right for a right handed golfer..
+• A grip that’s too large can do the opposite, it can restrict your hands' ability to release the club naturally, often leaving the face open at a critical time, leading to slices or high pushes to the right for a right-handed golfer.

 A proper grip size lets your hands rest neutrally on the club, promoting the right amount of wrist action without forcing you to think about it.
-It’s determined by your hand size (specifically your longest finger length and overall hand circumfernce).
+It's determined by your hand size (specifically your longest finger length and overall hand circumference).

 A Quick At-Home Test: Finding Your Starting Point

-While a a dynamic fitting sesson with a professional is considered best-in-class service, you can get a surprisingly good starting point at home with two simple measurements.
+While a dynamic fitting session with a professional is considered best-in-class service, you can get a surprisingly good starting point at home with two simple measurements.
 This static fitting process will help you understand if you fall outside the "standard" range and give you a general idea of what specs might work better for you.

 Grab a measuring tape and have a friend help you out.